What to expect at a wine dinner or tasting event

 There are an abundance of wine events that take place in the area.
 Venice seems to be leading the region with a wide variety of tastings and dinners at different restaurants, wine bars, and retail stores monthly.

-While some of these tastings charge a minimal fee, other more elaborate pairing events can be a little more pricy.
-If you are curious about what to expect before making the investment–whether it is a simple tasting or a multi-course dinner with wines paired at every course–we break it down and explain the experience, added value, and thoughtful preparations that go into these affairs.
+While some of these tastings charge a minimal fee, other more elaborate pairing events can be a little more pricey.
+If you are curious about what to expect before making the investment — whether it is a simple tasting or a multi-course dinner with wines paired at every course — we break it down and explain the experience, added value, and thoughtful preparations that go into these affairs.

 Preparation

-When planning to host an event, the owner or manager of the venue will either select a thoughtful line up of wines or enlist the help of a valued resource in their wine distributor consultant.
-Together, they come up with an intriguing theme for the tasting or dinner.
+When planning to host a tasting or dinner, the owner or manager of the venue either selects a thoughtful lineup of wines or enlists the help of a wine distributor consultant.
+Together, they come up with an intriguing theme.

-The wines that are selected can be from an interesting producer, a specific region, or follow a theme such as whites and reds that are enjoyable in the summer.
+The wines that are selected can be from an interesting producer or a specific region, or follow a theme such as whites and reds that are enjoyable in the summer.

 If it is a tasting event, there are usually light bites to accompany the wines.